sminrana/ExoSimplify/README.md

 [![](https://jitpack.io/v/sminrana/exosimplify.svg)](https://jitpack.io/#sminrana/exosimplify)

-# ExoSimplify Video Player for Android
+# ExoSimplify Video & Audio Player for Android

-ExoSimplify is a background video player with full screen and notification support.
+ExoSimplify is a background video & audio player with full-screen and notification support.

 ### Installation

-1. Add it in your root build.gradle (Project) at the end of repositories:
+1. Add it to your root build.gradle (Project) at the end of repositories: